bpehlivan/capstone_project/README.md

 <b>Notes</b>

-You can checkout the python code i added and project report for further information.
+You can checkout the python code that i added and project report for further information.